-- This is a much simpler version of bang bang shrimp than what you get when you eat out.
-The shrimp is not breaded and pan fried, making it so much easier to prepare.
+- This is a much simpler and low carb bang bang shrimp recipe than what you get when you eat out.
+The shrimp is not breaded and pan fried, making it easier to prepare.
 Although I love the crispy coating on the appetizer at Bonefish Grill, this version is much more approachable for everyday eating.

 - This recipe can easily be doubled, so it’s great for company!
 There is nothing better than being able to cook for company in under 20 minutes.
 Make a big batch of this shrimp and serve it with lettuce wraps, homemade slaw and all your favorite taco fixings for a flavorful meal.